 by Laura Parker Roerden

 It came to my attention recently that I had just hit an anniversary: 25 years of scuba diving.
-I don’t know how that happened, but time stops for no one.
-As Earth Day 2017 kicks off, my attention turns to the seas I knew in my youth and how they have changed in my quarter century of diving.
+I don’t know how that happened, but something about this particular anniversary made me deeply nostalgic for the seas I first knew a quarter century ago.

 We spent mornings underwater hovered over quadrats identifying and counting algae and coral species for our research project.
 In the afternoons, we simply dove on the reef.
 We became familiar with its nooks and crannies: waved ‘hello’ to the resident queen angelfish as we swam by; stopped at a favorite coral head to see the moray eel; marveled at the simple interdependency of a tiger grouper having algae cleaned from its mouth by a team of gobbies and a wrasse.

 We’d kick our way out to Eden Rock, a wonderland of dense coral heads that grew together in a maze of swim-throughs, where schools of thousands of tiny silversides moved in unison and reflected the light in angular moves like a living mosaic.
 Impossibly large fish would show up—Goliath groupers each the size of a grown man— and swim by our sides, a giant and dis-interested fish eye trained at our bubbles.